mosesziregbe/Bakery-Sales-Data-Cleaning-and-Analysis-using-PostgreSQL/README.md

 4. Expansion Strategy: Focus on maintaining strong sales in the local area (Dongmyeon and Hoopyeong) while developing strategies to increase market share in other locations.
 This could include targeted advertising or considering new branch locations in high-potential areas.

 5. Menu Optimization: Given that only 35.87% of orders include beverages, consider strategies to increase beverage sales, such as combo deals or upselling techniques.

+## Additional Insights

+For more detailed summaries, key insights, and recommendations, please refer to the individual sections of our exploratory data analysis and business analytics queries.
+Each section contains in-depth analysis and specific recommendations based on different aspects of the bakery's operations and sales data.

 ## Future Work